 I found another of these snakes today.
 They are quite hard to categorize.
 I’ll do scale counts tomorrow and see what I get.
-Previously I got 15-15-15 on the other I caught from the same area.
-This one I pulled out slowly from a hole he was half-buried in.
-We were up about 200 meters in elevation on a limestone hill.
+This snake I pulled out slowly from a hole he was half-buried in.
+We were up about 200 meters elevation on a limestone hill.

 Oligodon _______ (my other page on this snake with photos and video).